vikaskedia/wwoffice/README.md

     -- An alternative host joins (and becomes host).
  -- The meeting can continue indefinitely (no 40-minute limit for paid accounts).

 So why is this project needed?
-Not sure

-Only use this project if its important for the host to join the meeting.
+If the host does not join first then the breakout rooms do not get created.

 Q3) Why use https://hub.docker.com/r/accetto/ubuntu-vnc-xfce-g3 ?
  - uses ubuntu 24.04